helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 All paths are relative to `http://localhost:8080`.

+By default, `curl` displays only the response body.
+Add `-i` to display the HTTP status and response headers.
+This is useful for responses without a body, such as `404 Not Found`.

 | Method | Path | Behavior |
 | --- | --- | --- |
 | `GET` | `/pokemon/all` | Lists all Pokemon ordered by name |